Tesam/cataas_app/PROJECT_STRUCTURE.md

 # Cat Factory Structure

-Cat Factory is an application that communicates with the [Cat as a Service API](https://cataas.com/#/) to display random images with the selected filters and the chosen text.
+Cat Factory is an application that communicates with the [Cat as a Service API](https://cataas.com/#/) to display random cats gif.

-Available filters are: Mono, Sepia, Negative, Blur and Paint.

-The text can contain up to 25 characters.

 ## Packages
 It uses the [http package](https://pub.dev/packages/http) for API connection handling.

-In addition, the [flutter_launcher_icons package](https://pub.dev/packages/flutter_launcher_icons) was used to generate the launcher with a selected image.
+The [flutter_launcher_icons package](https://pub.dev/packages/flutter_launcher_icons) was used to generate the launcher with a selected image.

+Finally, [flutter_svg package](https://pub.dev/packages/flutter_svg) for manage svg files.

 ## State manager
-States are handled through Stateful Widgets.
+States are handled through Stateless widgets in conjunction with Notifier classes (that extends ChangeNotifier) and AnimatedBuilder widget.

 ## Dependency Injection
 Dependency injection is done through the Inherited Widget.